Display Accessibility Tools

 (IMPORTANT: For BMB 499, you must EMAIL a 1-2 page PDF summary of the research project to your primary mentor, your secondary reader, Drs.
 Hoffmann-Benning and Hoogstraten and to Mary Villarreal.
 PDF should be sent to everyone the same day that the form is submitted!
 Failure to do so will delay enrollment into the course.
 (If you can't access the e-forms, try using a different internet browser)

-1. For BMB 499, you can use one application form to apply for 2 semesters of BMB 499 (if you choose to do both semesters of BMB 499.)
+1. For BMB 499, if you choose to do two semesters of BMB 499 then you can use one application form for both semesters

 OR a minimum of one semester pre- approved laboratory research (paid/ volunteer/ BMB 491) PLUS one semester BMB 499.